-Many of the office-based injuries to the neck, arm and wrist can be prevented by having a properly set up workstation.
-This section presents some guidelines for you to work with in setting up a safe computer workstation.
+Many of the office-based injuries to the neck, the arm, and the wrist can be prevented by having a properly set up workstation.
+This section presents some guidelines for you to work with in setting up a safe work computer workstation.
 However, common sense must always prevail and if you feel any pain or discomfort as a result of using a computer you should stop immediately.